 Depending upon the onset, lymphoedema can be divided into three categories like congenital, praecox, or tarda.
 In case of congenital lymphoedema, the symptoms usually appear within 2 years of age.

-In praecox lymphoedema, the onset of symptoms start in-between 2 years to 35 years; however, in most of the cases, it appears near puberty.
+In praecox lymphoedema, the onset of symptoms start inbetween 2 to 35 years; however, in most of the cases, it appears near puberty.
 Tarda is a type of inherent lymphoedema, which usually occurs after 35 years of age.
-Rates of dyslipidemia and portal hypertension are also common clinical findings in Aagenaes Syndrome.
+Rates of dyslipidemia and portal hypertension are also common clinical findings in Aagenaes syndrome.

 Biomarkers for Aagenaes Syndrome

-Detection of jaundice is usually followed by identification of certain biomarkers which is diagnosed through blood tests.
-Within one month of birth, the child with Aagenaes Syndrome gets an elevated levels of serum bilirubin concentration which may gradually normalize after 3 to 4 years of age.
+Detection of jaundice is usually followed by identification of certain biomarkers which are diagnosed through blood tests.
+Within one month of birth, the child with Aagenaes syndrome gets elevated levels of serum bilirubin concentration which may gradually normalize after 3 to 4 years of age.

-An increased level of bile acid, i.e. more than 40 μmol/L within 6 months from birth is observed, which gradually lowers down to an extent and reach to a moderately high level within 6 years of age.
+An increased level of bile acid, i.e. more than 40 μmol/L within 6 months from birth, is observed, which gradually lowers to an extent and reaches a moderately high level within 6 years of age.

-Aspartate transaminase (ALT) and alanine transaminase (AST) are two liver enzymes whose levels gets extremely elevated in the blood within one month from birth; and then drops to moderate levels at 2 to 3 years of age.
+Aspartate transaminase (ALT) and alanine transaminase (AST) are two liver enzymes of which levels become extremely elevated in the blood within one month from birth; levels then drop to moderate levels at 2 to 3 years of age.

-The upper limit of Gamma-glutamyl transpeptidase level is almost twice more than the normal limit.
-The use of phenobarbital may further increase Gamma-glutamyl transpeptidase level specifically in patients having Aagenaes Syndrome.
+The upper limit of Gamma-glutamyl transpeptidase level is almost twice the normal limit.
+The use of phenobarbital may further increase Gamma-glutamyl transpeptidase level specifically in patients with Aagenaes syndrome.

 There are some essential investigations to assess the hepatic conditions: